google-home/smarthome-washer/README.md

 ## Adding or modifying the devices

-1. The devices have been declared for SYNC
-2. The QUERY for the corresponding devices
-3. The EXECUTE for the corresponding devices
-4. The REPORT STATE for the corresponding devices
+The devices can be added or modified from the **devices.json** within the functions folder.
+Use https://jsonlint.com to validate your device list in the JSON file.

 ## Initialize devices by voice at first use, for example: